OkechukwuOdo/hng_13_state_1_task/README.md

 ## 🧰 Features

 ✅ Secure SSH-based connection to the remote server
-✅ Automatic installation of Docker, Docker Compose, and Nginx** ✅ Git repository cloning with Personal Access Token (PAT) authentication** ✅ Automatic detection of Dockerfile or docker-compose.yml** ✅ Rsync-based project file transfer**
+✅ Automatic installation of Docker, Docker Compose, and Nginx
+✅ Git repository cloning with Personal Access Token (PAT) authentication
+✅ Automatic detection of Dockerfile or docker-compose.yml
+✅ Rsync-based project file transfer
-✅ Nginx reverse proxy configuration**
+✅ Nginx reverse proxy configuration
-✅ Automated deployment validation**
+✅ Automated deployment validation
-✅ Optional cleanup mode**
+✅ Optional cleanup mode

----

 ## 🧩 Prerequisites
 Before using the script, make sure you have:

 1. A remote Linux server (e.g., Ubuntu on DigitalOcean)